rohan6471/pyflink-table/README.md

 - Environment path set up needs to be done in the python file.
 - To execute the python script, type the command python aggregations.py
 - The result has been displayed in the output/aggregation folder in different partition files.

-## Column Operations- Bhaskar Reddy
-- i have taken the data set from an external source https://www.kaggle.com/
-- performed operation like adding column to the table, droping specified column from the table, replacing the columns.
-- Python script has been developed which has the source and sink tables setup.
-- used the powershell terminal to excute the python script "python column.py
+# Rohan Bhandari

-## Join Operations on PyFlink Table - Rohan Bhandari
+## Join Operations on PyFlink Table
 ### Prerequisites
 - python 3.5+ versions
 - Install apache-flink using pip command